 One of the bigger questions for this type of platform is of cost, which can be somewhat of a grey area in any type of biddable advertising.
 This is especially true when we consider that advertising platforms are all different, with their own fine print.
 We looked into TikTok’s costs for biddable ads, to clarify a baseline amount for marketers and advertisers to reference.

 For TikTok ads to be truly effective, a minimum budget is required to advertise on the platform.
 In fact, the goal is to be sure there is sufficient budget to achieve the best outcome for the brands.
 The minimum budget at the campaign level is $500, while at the ad group level it’s $50.
 The budget can be altered if necessary.
 TikTok advertising is not known for being cheap.
 Examine the following TikTok ad formats

 |Brand Takeover||$50,000 per day (5 million impressions guaranteed)|

 |Hashtag Challenge||$150,000 per week|

 What’s the Average Cost Per Click?

-Within that statistic, the CPC for TikTok was at a total of $0.19 while Facebook and Instagram was at a combined $0.46.
-For more clarity, all advertisements were run in the United States only.
+The cost-per-click(CPC) for TikTok was $0.19, while Facebook and Instagram were at a combined $0.46.
+Note that the advertisements measured in this study were run in the United States only.

 What About Cost Per 1000 Impressions (CPM)?

 Believe it or not, bidding is actually a strong part of the overall ad creation process.
-There are actually several different types of bidding that a marketer may choose from as they maneuver through the ad posting.
+There are several bidding types a marketer can choose from:

 - Cost Per Click (CPC)